netliferesearch/promptfinder/PROJECT_PLAN.md

        - ⬜ Filter panel interactions (toggle, min rating select)
        - ⬜ Prompt Details View: specific interactions (back, copy, edit, delete buttons, view more/less text, favorite toggle on details, star rating clicks)
        - ⬜ Add/Edit form specific UI logic (if any beyond standard form submissions handled by `app.js` or `pages/*.js`)
-2. 🚧 **Integration Testing**:
-   - 🚧 Test the interaction between UI, client-side logic, and Firebase services
-   - **Firebase Cloud Functions:**

-- ✅ `recalculateRating`: Unit tests for client-side integration implemented
-- ✅ `updateFavoritesCount`: Unit tests for client-side integration implemented
-- ✅ `incrementUsageCount`: Unit tests for client-side integration implemented
-- ✅ `recalculateAllStats`: Admin function testing implemented
+2. ✅ **Automation & Maintenance:**

+   - ✅ Added `update-deps.sh` script to automate dependency upgrades, linting, building, and testing.
+   - ✅ All dependencies (including `firebase`, `rollup`, etc.) are now kept up to date.
+   - ✅ Project uses ES Modules (`type: module` in `package.json`) for modern compatibility.
-- ✅ Automated testing of Cloud Functions with Firebase emulators
+   - ✅ All Cloud Functions migrated to Firebase Functions v2 API and deployed as 2nd Gen in `europe-west1`.
-- ⬜ End-to-end testing with real Firebase services in a test environment

-3. 🚧 **UI/UX Refinements**:
+   - ✅ All tests (61/61) are passing, including Cloud Functions and client logic.
+   - ✅ Linting, formatting, and build processes are enforced and automated.
+   - ✅ Guidance for using the automation script is included in the README.

+3. ✅ **Centralized Text Management System:**
+   - ✅ **Text Constants Architecture**: Created comprehensive `js/text-constants.js` with 137 organized text constants covering all user-facing strings
+   - ✅ **TextManager Class**: Implemented with `get()`, `has()`, `format()` methods and internationalization infrastructure
+   - ✅ **Variable Interpolation**: Added `{{variable}}` syntax for dynamic text with proper escaping
+   - ✅ **Core Integration**: Updated all JavaScript files (`ui.js`, `promptData.js`, `app.js`, `utils.js`) to use centralized text management
+   - ✅ **String Replacement**: Converted 80+ hardcoded strings to use `getText()` and `textManager.format()` calls
+   - ✅ **Error Message Centralization**: Moved all authentication, validation, and system error messages to centralized constants
+   - ✅ **Form Validation Standardization**: Unified form validation messages using text constants
+   - ✅ **Success Message Consistency**: Standardized success messages for all user actions
+   - ✅ **System Verification**: Tested and confirmed 93 function calls working correctly with text constants system
+   - ✅ **Documentation**: Created comprehensive implementation summary in `docs/CENTRALIZED_TEXT_MANAGEMENT_SUMMARY.md`

+_Status: 🚧_

 - ✅ Navigation tabs now have improved accessibility, color contrast, and responsive widths (no more horizontal scroll for tabs).
 - ✅ Reset filters button logic and visibility is now robust and accessible.
 - ✅ Filter and sort controls are visually consistent, accessible, and mobile-friendly.
 - ✅ Font Awesome updated for full icon support.
+- ✅ Private prompt lock icon: Private prompts now display a lock icon next to their title in both the list and details views.
 - ✅ Filter checkboxes are properly aligned and sized for better UX.
 - ✅ **Global Toast Notification System:** All user-facing messages (success, error, info) now use an accessible toast notification system.
 Legacy message elements have been removed from the UI.
 All user actions (copy, favorite, logout, etc.) provide clear, accessible feedback via toast.
 Copying prompts always works for logged-out users; usage count increment errors are now silent.
 - ✅ Copy-to-clipboard works for all users, regardless of login state.
 - ✅ CSP updated to allow Cloud Functions endpoint for all users.
 - ✅ Tests updated to match new error handling logic for toast notifications and copy/favorite actions.
 All tests pass after these changes.

 - ✅ Delete confirmation dialog buttons now match the style and accessibility of add/edit prompt buttons ("Delete" is red, "Cancel" is secondary style).
 - ✅ After adding a new prompt, users are redirected to the details view for that prompt (improved workflow).
 - ✅ Chrome extension warning for message passing ("Could not establish connection") is now silenced unless a real error occurs.
   - ⬜ Further refine the display of prompt ownership.
+  - ✅ Expanded UI unit tests to cover the new private prompt lock icon and other rendering edge cases.
+  - ⬜ Add further UI unit tests for edge cases: missing/undefined `isPrivate`, title escaping, long/truncated titles, accessibility of lock icon, and regression for legacy prompt objects.
+  - ⬜ Expand tests for tab switching, search/filter, and error handling in UI.
+  - ⬜ Continue refining prompt ownership display and optimize performance for large prompt datasets.
 - ⬜ Review and improve overall popup layout, detached window forms, and user flows based on testing and feedback.
 - ⬜ Consider UI for managing `targetAiTools` if it needs to be more than a text input.